 Also referred to as commercial zoning, a city’s business districts are where you can find shopping centers, restaurants, office space and other places where people go to earn and spend their money.
 How close a business zone can be to other zones depends on the types of businesses in the zone and how much vehicle traffic those businesses typically draw.
 Business district buildings may have restrictions such as maximum building height, a setback minimum or a requirement to provide parking.

 Spaces zoned for industrial uses include businesses that deal in light, medium-scale and heavy industry.
-This can range from smaller wholesalers and warehouses to large, heavy-duty manufacturing facilities.
+This can range from smaller wholesale real estate properties and warehouses to large, heavy-duty manufacturing facilities.
 Typically, heavy industry will be kept far away from residential spaces.

 - Agricultural: Whether a municipality will have an agricultural district will depend on if the area has a farming industry.
 Agricultural zoning is meant to protect farmlands from conflicting land uses that could potentially harm the farmland, and to allow farms the space they need to run efficiently and effectively.

 Institutionally zoned areas typically include things like museums, libraries, schools, publicly owned recreational facilities (such as a city pool) or places of worship.
 What constitutes an institutional structure can vary depending on your locality.

 Sometimes, a community’s zoning ordinance will include open space zoning to protect its undeveloped land.
 This can include things like parks, playgrounds and vacant lots.

 Mixed-use zoning allows for multiple uses in a single district that have been deemed compatible with each other.
 The types of land uses that are considered compatible will depend on what a municipality has decided is acceptable.
 You’ll see examples of mixed-use zoning in downtown areas where buildings will have residential units in the upper stories and retail on the ground floor.